Lucky Mkosana

-Luckymore "Lucky" Mkosana (born 30 September 1987) is a Zimbabwean footballer who currently plays for Tampa Bay Rowdies in the USL Championship.
+Luckymore "Lucky" Mkosana (born 30 September 1987) is a Zimbabwean footballer.

 Playing career

-College and Amateur
+College and amateur

 Mkosana played college soccer at Dartmouth College between 2008 and 2011.
 During his time at Dartmouth, Mkosana was named Ivy League Player of the Year (2011), All-Ivy League First Team (2008, 2009, 2010, 2011), Soccer America Freshman, All-America First Team, College Soccer News Freshman, All-America First Team and Ivy League Rookie of the Year (2008).
-He became Dartmouth’s all-time career leader with 34 career goals, breaking a record that had stood since 1953.
+He became Dartmouth's all-time career leader with 34 career goals, breaking a record that had stood since 1953.
 Mkosana played for USL Premier Development League club Michigan Bucks in 2011.

 Chicago Fire selected Mkosana in the second round (No. 23 overall) of the 2012 MLS SuperDraft, but wasn't signed by the club.

 Club

 Harrisburg City Islanders

 Mkosana signed with USL Pro club Harrisburg City Islanders in May 2012.
 Mkosana became a regular goalscorer for the City Islanders over the next two seasons, scoring 20 goals and providing 4 assists during the regular season play.
 The latter half of the 2013 season, Mkosana scored 10 goals in the 7 matches (including two hattricks) and earn USL Team of the Week honors for four consecutive weeks.